-The characteristic of radix sort to be noted here is that it is stable sorting alrogithm.
-It means it keeps the orinal order of same objects.
+The characteristic of radix sort to be noted here is that it is a stable sorting algorithm.
+It means it keeps the original order of the same objects.
 For example, assuming we have a list:

 [1, 3, 5, 6, 1', 3', 5']

-1 and 1’ are both evaluated as 1 but they are different object.
-A stable sort algorithm always sort this list into:
+1 and 1’ are both evaluated as 1 but they are a different object.
+A stable sort algorithm always sorts this list into:

 [1, 1', 3, 3', 5, 5', 6]

 Non stable sorting algorithm can sort it into:

 This feature is important especially in the real world because we often want to sort a list of complex object. (e.g. User, Company, Log etc..)
 Even if we sort users by their age, we often want to keep the order in each group of age.
 Radix sort naturally guarantees the stability of a sort.

 Sort algorithms are the basic algorithms to learn the CS class.
 If you want to learn the data structures and algorithms, Introduction to Algorithms, 3rd Edition is the best book I’ve ever read.

 I don’t think it’s an exaggeration to say it’s a bible to learn the algorithm and data structure and algorithms.
 It may be an overkill for just learning the sort algorithms but I believe it brings you a bunch of insight and fundamental pieces of knowledge about the algorithm and data structures every CS students should learn.Written on November 19th, 2017 by lewuathe